sachaker/aud.io/README.md

 aud.io is an automated system for speech-to-speech voice conversion.

-Want to speak as Spongebob?
+Ever wanted to speak as Spongebob?
 Donald Trump?
 Ellen Degeneres and more?
 Neither did we until we tried it :upside_down_face:

 Simply speak into the microphone and out comes the same audio, only your voice is now that of your selected speaker.